 The Alaska Range is the biggest mountain range in Alaska and forms part of the American Cordillera.
-The highest peak in North America, Denali, is found in this range.
+Some of the most beautiful mountains in the United States including highest peak in North America, Denali, is found in this range.

-Have a look through this guide for everything you need to know about the Alaska Range, from its physical geography to some of its most notable hikes.
+Have a look through this guide for everything you need to know about the Alaska Range, from its physical geography to some of its most amazing hikes in Alaska.

 The Alaska Range is the result of uplift and erosion processes that have been at work for many millennia.
 Like most of the other mountain ranges in North America, the Alaska Range was created when the oceanic crust was forced under the continental crust of the North American Plate in the process of subduction.

 The tension and force between the colliding tectonic plates resulted in the formation of the mountain range.
 The highest peak of the Alaska Range, Denali, is affected by two faults, the Denali Fault and the Hines Creek Fault.
 These faults have contributed to the impressive height of the peak.

 The mountains are still growing due to uplift from the faults, which results in major earthquakes around the area.
 Large granite batholiths make up the cores of the Alaska Range, making the mountains very resistant to erosion.

 All of these factors combined (tectonic plate movement, uplift and lack of erosion), have resulted in the great heights of Denali and other mountains in the Alaska Range.